JohnNelsonNumber2/1e-docs/Language/Language_SCALE_vs_SQLite.md

 ---

 ## SELECT statements = SQLite
 Everything between a SELECT and the closing semi-colon `;` is passed to the SQLite engine.
-This means all SQLite syntax rules are used, other than table names all start with `@`
+This means all SQLite syntax rules are used, other than table names all start with `@` in our version of SQLite.

 ```c
 //SCALE COMMENTS AND METHODS